Abdul Qayyum (general)

-Lieutenant General Abdul Qayyum (عبدالقیوم) is a retired three-star general of the Pakistan Army who has been the chairman of the Pakistan Ordnance Factories and chairman of board of Pakistan Steel Mills.
+Abdul Qayyum (عبدالقیوم) is a retired three-star general of the Pakistan Army who has been the chairman of the Pakistan Ordnance Factories and chairman of board of Pakistan Steel Mills.

 Early life

 Abdul Qayyum, Hilal-i-Imtiaz (Military), is a retired lieutenant general of the Pakistan army.
 He hails from the rural areas of Chakwal District of Punjab province of Pakistan.

 Career

 He entered the Pakistan Military Academy, Kakul, in May 1966 as a cadet and was commissioned in the Pakistan Army in April 1968 and retired as a three-star general in January 2004.
 He remained the chairman of the Pakistan Ordnance Factories from September 1998 to January 2004.